MasterAI-Inc/libauto/README.md

 release(battery)
 ```

-**Note:** There's a background task that will monitor the battery voltage for you and will buzz the buzzer when the batter gets to 5% or lower.
+**Note:** There's a background task that will monitor the battery voltage for you and will buzz the buzzer when the battery gets to 5% or lower.

 ### LEDs